AMfeta99/NLP_LLM/README.md

   -  Practical experience with real data sets, and how to use techniques for your own projects.

 ### [Generative AI with Large Language Models](https://www.deeplearning.ai/courses/generative-ai-with-llms/) (DeepLearning.AI & AWS)
-  - Deeply understand generative AI, describing the key steps in a typical LLM-based generative AI lifecycle, from data gathering and model selection, to performance evaluation and deployment
+  - Deeply understand generative AI, describing the key steps in a typical LLM-based generative AI lifecycle, from data gathering and model selection, to performance evaluation and deployment.
-  - Describe in detail the transformer architecture that powers LLMs, how they’re trained, and how fine-tuning enables LLMs to be adapted to a variety of specific use cases
+  - Describe in detail the transformer architecture that powers LLMs, how they’re trained, and how fine-tuning enables LLMs to be adapted to a variety of specific use cases.
-  - Use empirical scaling laws to optimize the model's objective function across dataset size, compute budget, and inference requirements
+  - Use empirical scaling laws to optimize the model's objective function across dataset size, compute budget, and inference requirements.
-  - Apply state-of-the art training, tuning, inference, tools, and deployment methods to maximize the performance of models within the specific constraints of your project
+  - Apply state-of-the art training, tuning, inference, tools, and deployment methods to maximize the performance of models within the specific constraints of your project.
-  - Challenges and opportunities that generative AI creates for businesses after hearing stories from industry researchers and practitioners
+  - Challenges and opportunities that generative AI creates for businesses after hearing stories from industry researchers and practitioners.

 ### [LLMOps](https://www.deeplearning.ai/short-courses/llmops/?utm_campaign=googlecloud3-launch&utm_medium=announcement&utm_source=discourse) (DeepLearning.AI & Google Cloud)
+  - Retrieve and transform training data for supervised fine-tuning of an LLM.
+  - Version your data and tuned models to track your tuning experiments.
+  - Configure an open-source supervised tuning pipeline and then execute that pipeline to train and then deploy a tuned LLM.
+  - Output and study safety scores to responsibly monitor and filter your LLM application’s behavior.
+  - Try out the tuned and deployed LLM yourself in the classroom!
+  - Tools you’ll practice with include BigQuery data warehouse, the open-source Kubeflow Pipelines, and Google Cloud.

 https://github.com/MalayAgr/generative-ai-with-llms-notes?tab=readme-ov-file